AR-92/mark/README.md

 The enhanced upgrade process:
 - Preserves all existing templates and configuration
-- Properly copies all TUI files including the enhanced box-free version
+- Properly copies all TUI files including the enhanced box-free version and simplified TUI (`mark-tui-simple`)
 - Creates backups of previous installations
 - Handles both `mark-tui` and `mark-tui-enhanced` files
+- Updates all Gum theme and utility files
+- Maintains backward compatibility with existing installations

 ## Usage